bteeuwen170/carina/README.md

 License: GPLv2

+## Building the toolchain

+These utilities are required to build the Elara toolchain:

+* GNU C Compiler (or Clang)
+* GNU autoconf 2.64
+* GNU automake 2.11.6
+* GNU make
+* libtool

+An active Internet connection is also needed to download the necessary files.

+Issue this command to build the Elara toolchain:

+	make toolchain

+## Building Elara

+These applications are required to build the Elara kernel:
+* GNU make
+* Elara toolchain
+* cdrkit (for genisoimage to build an ISO image)
+* GRUB (for grub-mkimage to build an ISO image)

+Issue this command to build the elara kernel:

+	make elara

 ## File system tree
 Elara does not adhere to the FHS standard, instead it uses this filesystem hierarchy layout: